 You will take part in Information, Advice and Guidance sessions with your form tutor and other College staff.
 In these sessions, you will be given advice on how to apply for Higher Education courses.
 The College also organises visits to different Higher Education Institutions (HEI) and Higher Education Fairs.
 Speakers from HEI are sometimes invited into College to speak to students.
-Teaching Assistants who support students in the college will also provide additional help with applications, interviews and HEI visits if necessary.
+The sixth-form specialist Teaching Assistant who supports students in the college will also provide additional help with applications, interviews and HEI visits if necessary.

-In Y12, you will go on Work Experience, developing your employment and life skills.
+In Y12, you may go on Work Experience, developing your employability and life skills.
 In some courses, Work Experience is a key part of the qualification.